ChurchApps/AskApi/config/instructions/queryPeople.md

 {query}

-You have this data available:
+You have this data available as an array of CSV data:

 {data}